scribu/wp-deviant-thumbs/readme.txt

 * **Flexible template tags**

 == Installation ==
+Either use the plugin installer built into WP, or:
 1. Unzip and upload the `deviant-thumbs` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.